Lake Forest, Illinois: Culture

 and the Music Institute of Chicago Lake Forest Campus.
 Lake Forest is known for its country clubs, including the Onwentsia Club, Knollwood Club, Conway Farms Golf Club, the Lake Forest Winter Club, and the Lake Forest Club.

 Polo

 Lake Forest is noted in the Chicago area for its history of polo, once being the westernmost establishment of the sport in the United States.
+In August 1933, the Onwentsia Club of Lake Forest hosted the "World Series of Polo" that pitted the top polo players of the eastern and western United States against each other in a best-of-three series.
+Dubbed the World Series of Polo by the press, each match drew thousands of spectators to Lake Forest from Chicago and across the country.
 It was home to the "East-West clash of 1933", in which a team of "Westerners" (who would today be considered Midwesterners), challenged the best of the Eastern US polo teams, winning two of three matches.
 Box seats sold for $5.50, and the general public was admitted for $1.10.
 The Chicago press covered the match extensively, including the arrival of every horse and player, the color of the horseflesh, and the color of the goalposts.
 The match was described as a "gleaming moment in American polo, if not the very zenith of the game in this country."
-In the early 21st century, Lake Forest continues the tradition, and polo is played yearly throughout August.
+Today, polo is played yearly throughout August.